lemonarc/francis-terry/_posts/2021-02-25-blog-acheulian-hand-axes.md

 	</li>
 </ul>

 It is the quality of the finished buildings which is the reason I take so much pleasure in designing country houses.
 My clients also share this passion, and we go to great lengths to satisfy this desire.
-For example, we recently completed an orangery in Norfolk designed in brick which demanded immense care and attention to detail to deliver the pristine finish required.
+For example, we recently completed an orangery in Norfolk designed in brick which demanded immense care and attention to detail and deliver the pristine finish required.
 We were using a strong coloured red brick with a white mortar which would really show up any slight mistakes and poor workmanship.
 This was extremely hard to do but everyone felt that the effort was worthwhile.

 <ul class="list">
 	<li class="half">